Rachel Stephens of Sweet Woodland Farm

 Rachel Stephens was born and raised on the East End of Long Island where she currently owns and runs Sweet Woodland Farm.
 Rachel has an educational back round in horticulture and work experience as estate gardener and wholesale plant nursery manager growing everything from prized cut flowers to organic vegetables.

-In addition, she currently serves as the Agro-Ecology director of a local non-profit organization, The Ecological Culture Initiative's mission is to foster an ecology-based evolution of the local community through advocacy and education in sustainable food production, wellness, and environmental stewardship.
+In addition, she currently serves as the President and Agro-Ecology director of a local non-profit organization, The Ecological Culture Initiative's mission is to foster an ecology-based evolution of the local community through advocacy and education in sustainable food production, wellness, and environmental stewardship.